 Columbia Negligence Lawyer

-Attorney Marion M. Moses brings nearly 20 years of experience to his clients’ cases.
+Attorney Marion M. Moses brings over 22 years of experience to his clients’ cases.
 As a former prosecutor, he is a dedicated attorney who can bring big-firm results to your case.
 If you have suffered from any kind of negligence by a third party, you may be eligible for compensation for damages you incurred as a result.
 Attorney Moses will take a personalized approach to your situation and build a strong case for your rights under South Carolina’s negligence laws.

 What is Negligence?

 Negligence refers to the way people are required to conduct themselves, as it aligns with legal duties and what other reasonable people would do in the same situation.
 In general, negligence occurs when:

 - The defendant owed the plaintiff a duty of care

 - The defendant’s conduct caused harm to the plaintiff

 - The plaintiff incurred damages resulting from the defendant’s conduct